Palace in Palazzo Albertoni Spinola in Rome

-The presence of the Albertoni family is recalled in the Campitelli square, precisely in the smaller buildings whose entrance door '' framed '' the front of the Church of Santa Maria in Campitelli.
-The family crest with the passing lion is present in the palace, both above the entrance portal, on the architrave and the niches along the stairs, and in the frieze under the cornice of the main façade in which there are other lions passing and roe deer.
+The presence of the Albertoni family is recalled in Piazza Campitelli precisely in the smaller buildings whose front door '' framed '' that of the Church of Santa Maria in Campitelli.
+The family crest with the passing lion is present in the building, both above the entrance portal, on the architrave and the niches along the stairs, and in the frieze under the cornice of the main facade where there are other passing lions and roe deer.

 The heirs of the Paluzzi Albertoni family adopted from 21 October 1671 the surname and weapons of the Altieri and the title of Principles at the behest of Emilio Altieri (1590-1676), raised in 1670 to the Supreme Pontificate with the name of Clement X. the wealth of the Altieri merged into the assets of the descendants Paluzzi Albertoni with the name Altieri.